martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 **Abstract.** We introduce [Voevodsky](http://www.math.ias.edu/Voevodsky/)'s [univalent foundations](http://www.ams.org/journals/bull/2018-55-04/S0273-0979-2018-01616-9/) and
-[univalent mathematics](https://github.com/UniMath/UniMath/blob/master/README.md), and explain how to develop them with the computer system [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php), which based on [Martin-Löf type theory](https://github.com/michaelt/martin-lof).
+[univalent mathematics](https://github.com/UniMath/UniMath/blob/master/README.md), and explain how to develop them with the computer system [`Agda`](https://wiki.portal.chalmers.se/agda/pmwiki.php), which based on [Martin-Löf type theory](https://github.com/michaelt/martin-lof).

-Agda allows one to write mathematical definitions, constructions, theorems and proofs, for example in number theory, analysis, group theory, topology, category theory or programming language theory, checking them for logical and mathematical correctness.
+`Agda` allows one to write mathematical definitions, constructions, theorems and proofs, for example in number theory, analysis, group theory, topology, category theory or programming language theory, checking them for logical and mathematical correctness.

-Agda is a constructive mathematical system by default, which amounts to saying that it can also be considered as a programming language.
+`Agda` is a constructive mathematical system by default, which amounts to saying that it can also be considered as a programming language.
 But we can assume the axiom of choice or the principle of excluded middle for pieces of mathematics that require them, at the cost of losing the implicit programming-language character of the system.

-For a fully constructive development of univalent mathematics in Agda, we would need to use its new [cubical flavour](https://homotopytypetheory.org/2018/12/06/cubical-agda/), and we hope these notes provide a base for researchers interested in learning Cubical Type Theory and Cubical Agda as the next step.
+For a fully constructive development of univalent mathematics in `Agda`, we would need to use its new [cubical flavour](https://homotopytypetheory.org/2018/12/06/cubical-agda/), and we hope these notes provide a base for researchers interested in learning Cubical Type Theory and Cubical `Agda` as the next step.

 **Keywords.** Univalent mathematics.
 Univalent foundations.
 Univalent type theory.
 Univalence axiom. `∞`-Groupoid.
 Homotopy type.
 Type theory.
 Homotopy type theory.
 Intensional Martin-Löf type theory.
 Dependent type theory.
 Identity type.
 Type universe.
-Constructive mathematics.
-Agda.
+Constructive mathematics. `Agda`.
 Cubical type theory.
-Cubical Agda.
+Cubical `Agda`.
 Computer-verified mathematics.

 **About this document.**
-[This](https://github.com/martinescardo/HoTT-UF-Agda-Lecture-Notes) is a set of so-called [literate](https://agda.readthedocs.io/en/latest/tools/literate-programming.html) Agda files, with the formal, verified, mathematical development within *code* environments, and the usual mathematical discussion outside them.
-Most of this file is not Agda code, and is in markdown format, and the html web page is generated automatically from it using Agda and other tools.
+[This](https://github.com/martinescardo/HoTT-UF-Agda-Lecture-Notes) is a set of so-called [literate](https://agda.readthedocs.io/en/latest/tools/literate-programming.html) `Agda` files, with the formal, verified, mathematical development within *code* environments, and the usual mathematical discussion outside them.
+Most of this file is not `Agda` code, and is in markdown format, and the html web page is generated automatically from it using `Agda` and other tools.
 [Github](https://github.com/martinescardo/HoTT-UF-Agda-Lecture-Notes) pull requests by students to fix typos or mistakes and clarify ambiguities